Based in Tokyo, BBT specializes in the world of words:

 Most of our work is related to cross-cultural and bilingual activities, whether it be translating, interpreting, narrating, or writing of various kinds.
 This is often very challenging, but also stimulating: finding verbal equivalents to the nuances of a different language: discovering ways of thinking and behaviour that are sometimes identical, but sometimes very different; investigating why things are the way they are, and why people behave the way they do, etc. And we often make rediscoveries about our own culture in the process.

-Recent articles for The Japan Times on Hyakunin Isshu, the Tokyo Globe Theatre, and the Kabuki play Kanjincho:
+Here are some cross-cultural articles I wrote for The Japan Times on Hyakunin Isshu, the Tokyo Globe Theatre, and the Kabuki play Kanjincho:

 Playing an android